mteg/capoc/README.md

 * utility classes (capServer, capCli, tcpServer)

 ### capEngine
 capEngine provides two interfaces for the GUI part, namely a scripting command and native C++ interface, through which it receives commands from the GUI module.
-It does not make any assumptions on the GUI toolkit in use (the first version of capoc
+It does not make any assumptions on the GUI toolkit in use.

 Most of the functions are invoked with scripting commands, by calling  `capEngine::execStringf()`.
 These commands take the form of short, one line keyword combinations, such as `camera retreat` or `model 0 nvm camera P8192012.JPG reproject throw-cursor`.